Professor Ghazala Mir

 Ghazala is an Associate Professor with research interests in health and social inequalities covering a range of disadvantaged groups as well as the intersections between these: ethnic and faith communities, women and people with learning disability.

-Ghazala has been a health inequalities researcher at the University of Leeds since 1999, Principal Research Fellow since 2011 and an Associate Professor since 2011, leading the Health and Social Care Research Group between 2008 and 2010 and am currently Research Lead at the Nuffield Centre for Health and International Development.
+Ghazala has been a health inequalities researcher at the University of Leeds since 1999, Principal Research Fellow since 2011 and an Associate Professor since 2014.
+She led the Health and Social Care Research Group between 2008 and 2010 and am currently Research Lead at the Nuffield Centre for Health and International Development.

 Her research projects focus on the experience of people underserved by health services and seldom heard in decision making about health policy and practice.
 She is a founder and Chair of the multidisciplinary Inequalities Research Network and has led work to highlight key research priorities in her field; Ghazala is particularly interested in research on interventions that reduce health inequalities.
 Her research has been published in case studies or good practice by the Chief Medical Officer and the Economic and Social Research Council.

 Ghazala has supervised PhD students in areas related to her research interests and teaches on various undergraduate and postgraduate courses.
 She leads the Health Service Research module for the BSc in International Health programme and have previously led a similar module for the International Masters in Public Health programme and has delivered various teaching sessions and workshops for medical and nursing students.
 These include: Research Skills, Religion and Health, Qualitative Research Methods, Individuals and Populations, Communication Skills.
 Externally, she teaches on the MSc in Global Mental Health at the University of Glasgow and on the Cambridge Muslim College Diploma course on Contextual Islamic Studies & Leadership between 2015-2018.
 I was also the Co-Lead for Postgraduate Research students at the Leeds Institute of Health Sciences between 2018-2021.

 - Chair, Inequalities Research Network